2001 Maniacs: Plot

 As the two drive away on their motorcycle, they are decapitated by barbed wire, which was placed by Hucklebilly.
 He picks up their heads and vanishes as he walks down the road.

 Production

-Filming took place on November 3, 2003, in Westville, Georgia and ended on December 1, 2003.
+Filming took place on November 3, 2003, in Westville then located in Lumpkin, Georgia and ended on December 1, 2003.
 Eli Roth, who produced the film, reprised his role of Justin from his own film, Cabin Fever.

 Release

 The film was released May 12, 2005.
 The film was released on DVD in 2007.

 Sequel

 On the official Facebook page for the film, the sequel 2001 Maniacs: The Beverly Hellbillys was announced (later renamed to 2001 Maniacs: Field of Screams).
 Mayor Buckman and Harper Alexander were portrayed in the sequel by Bill Moseley and Nivek Ogre respectively.